Learn English with Vox Podcasts

 Okay, well, before we get into all of the history and even all of the issues in the way of a nuclear future, let's just talk about how this works.

 Generally, the way nuclear work is you use radiation to generate heat.
 You use that heat to heat up water.
 You have these fuel rods.
 They are submerged in water.
 They heat up the water by virtues by radiation.
 The water turns into steam.
 You use a steam to turn a turbine.
-And that turbine generates electricity the same way any other turbine generate electricity right.
+And that turbine generates electricity the same way any other turbine generates electricity right.
 I mean it is just an electromagnetic effect.

 And is this why nuclear power plants are always next to bodies of water?

 Yes, because they have to cool the water somehow.
-Basically every way we generate electricity just comes down to turning a turbine somehow.
+Basically, every way we generate electricity just comes down to turning a turbine somehow.
 Usually with steam, right?
 With coal and gas eventually all you're doing is just turning a turbine.
 With wind, you're using the power of the wind to turn a turbine.
-With nuclear, you’re turning a turbine.
+With nuclear, you're turning a turbine.
 All of them actually except solar, which makes solar really interesting.
-What’s so interesting about solar to me is it's the only form of electricity generation where you are not turning a turbine.
+What's so interesting about solar to me is it's the only form of electricity generation where you are not turning a turbine.
 You are exciting the electrons actually in the solar panel, and they're moving into the wire.

 We didn't dig into the question of whether nuclear counts as clean.

-If you hear a politician talking about clean energy, they are probably including nuclear in that because they need zero carbon energy.
+If you hear a politician talking about clean energy, they are probably including nuclear in that because they need zero-carbon energy.
 I think critics of nuclear would tell you that because nuclear generates this waste material, it is not clean.
 You know, because you have nuclear waste at the end of the process, it is not clean in the same way that say solar or wind are clean.

 Spent fuel rods that emit radiation for hundreds of thousands of years.